 In order for the commission to vote on an item, a quorum must be present.
-A quorum consists of 5 voting members of the nine voting commission members.
+A quorum consists of four voting members of the seven voting commission members.
 A matter is passed if a majority of commissioners present vote in the affirmative.

 Design Review in Highland Park

 The Plan and Design Commission reviews all design features associated with large development projects, as well as all variation requests related to signs, lighting, and landscaping.

 Other design review applications are reviewed administratively by City Staff.
 The staff Design Review Team will review the application and make a recommendation to the Director of Community of Development.